Warnakala/blender-studio-tools/render-review/README.md

 # render-review
-Blender-addon to review renders from Flamenco with the Sequence Editor
+Blender Add-on to review renders from Flamenco with the Sequence Editor

 ## Table of Contents
 - [Installation](#installation)